giauhuynhtn/shopee-web/README.md

 # shopee-web
-Clone web shopee
-You can find at https://giauhuynhtn.github.io/shopee-web/
+Clone web shopee, you can find published site at https://giauhuynhtn.github.io/shopee-web/